xmile1/scoober/README.md

 - React
 - Redux
 - type-checking libraries such as Typescript, Flow, Prop-Types
-- Unit Test (Jest etc...)
+- Unit Tests (Jest etc...)

 # Getting Started

-First clone the repository in your local, you have two different option for starting the application first is with **Docker** and the second is for **NON Docker Users** you can choose one of them.
+First clone the repository in your local machine.
+You have two different options for starting the application: first is via **Docker** and the second is for **NON Docker Users**.

 ### **Docker Desktop Users**
- - `docker-compose up --build`
+Simply run `docker-compose up --build`

 ### **Non Docker Users**
- in your root directory where the repository is cloned
+In your root folder where the repository is cloned, run the following commands:
  - `cd ./wss`
  - `npm install`
- - starting the fake DB JsonServer: `npm run start:server`
+ - Starting the fake DB JsonServer: `npm run start:server`
- - open a new terminal and type: `npm run start` this will established the socket connection
+ - Open a new terminal and type: `npm run start`.
+This will establish the socket connection

 # Available Socket Events
- Below you will find a list from available events, might be usefull during your development,
+Below you will find a list of available events, that might be useful during your development.

 ## Broadcast Events from Server => Client
  -  **`randomNumber`**
  -  **`activateYourTurn`**